-Goal: Financial and in-kind support will be provided to programs that foster the development of young farmers, such as 4H and FFA.
+Goal: Financial and in-kind support will be provided to programs that foster the development of young farmers, such as 4-H and FFA.

+Status:

-- Status: - More than \$336,700 was donated to such programs, including 4H, FFA, Farm Management/Leadership Programs, farm safety camps and educational seminars offered through county Extension Service offices. - \$16,812 in scholarships was awarded to YBF customers to attend The Executive Program for Agricultural Producers (TEPAP) at Texas A&M University. - \$36,000 in scholarships were awarded to 36 high school seniors pursuing careers in agriculture. - Scholarships of \$14,000 were awarded to 14 North Dakota State University (NDSU) students in the Farm Credit Fellows program. - \$10,000 in scholarships were awarded to 10 Upperclassmen in our Association Territory. - As part of the Risk and Trade Center Scholarship Endowment donation each year, a total of \$5,600 was paid out to students in 2021.
+- More than \$265,000 was donated to such programs, including 4-H, FFA, farm management/leadership programs, farm safety camps, and educational seminars offered through county Extension Service offices. - \$250,000 was donated to the Farming for the Future Foundation in Wisconsin.
+It will be used in the Food + Farming Exploration Center. - AgCountry annually supports scholarships for The Executive Program for Agricultural Producers (TEPAP) at Texas A&M University.
+Due to the pandemic, TEPAP was canceled for 2022. - \$42,000 in scholarships were awarded to 42 high school seniors pursuing careers in agriculture. - \$21,000 in scholarships were awarded to 21 North Dakota State University (NDSU) and University of Minnesota Crookston (UMC) students in the Farm Credit Fellows program. - \$10,000 in scholarships were awarded to 10 Upperclassmen in our Association Territory. - A total of \$6,278 was paid out to students in 2022 as part of the Center for Risk and Trade Scholarship Endowment donation at NDSU.